 What is a Mentor?

 A professional mentor is someone who helps a less experienced individual navigate their field of work and helps the mentee grow in their career.
-This can be through opening doors for the mentee, providing guidance on what opportunities to pursue, introducing them to other decision-makers in their field, answering questions using personal experience, and more.
+This can be through opening doors for the mentee, providing guidance on what opportunities to pursue, introducing them to other decision makers in their field, answering questions using personal experience, and more.

 Qualities to Look for in a Mentor

 When looking for a mentor, mentees should first identify which characteristics they desire their future mentor to possess.
-This will help mentees weed out potential mentor candidates that do not align with their needs and wants.
+This will help mentees weed out potential candidates that do not align with what their needs and wants.
 There are a few common qualities to look for that tend to be good characteristics for mentors to have.
 They are:

 Mentees often run ideas by mentors in order to receive feedback.
 Therefore, good mentors should be able to provide thoughtful and helpful feedback that the mentee can use to take action.
-Find someone that provides feedback in a constructive manner.
+Find a person that provides feedback in a constructive manner.
 A mentor that is too agreeable or delivers criticism too harshly will not be helpful in the long term.

 Finding a mentor that is in the same industry is extremely helpful.
 That allows for informative and in-depth discussions, as well as more valuable and relevant advice.

 It is not beneficial for a mentee to have a mentor that does not have time to talk or meet.
-Before starting the professional relationship, plan or discuss how frequently the two of you will communicate.
+Before starting the mentor relationship, plan or discuss how frequently the two of you will communicate.
 This allows for both parties to decide if both parties in the mentorship have time to dedicate to the relationship, as well as making sure schedules align.

 Just because a mentor is usually more experienced than the mentee, does not give them the right to act disrespectfully or pompous.
 Mentees should look for someone who respects them, their opinions, work, and goals to ensure a healthy and worthwhile connection.

-What Experience Should a Mentor Possess?
+What Experience Should Your Mentor Possess?

 One of the most vital factors to consider when searching for a mentor is their experience.
 Mentees should look for someone who has more experience than them, especially in the same industry or line of work.
 This ensures the relationship will be beneficial to the mentee since the mentor will be able to answer relevant questions and provide accurate advice.

 There are some general guidelines when evaluating experience.
 Mentors tend to be older than the mentees because that means they likely have more experience.
-However, mentors that are around five to ten years older than the mentee tend to be a good fit.
+Mentors that are around five to ten years older than the mentee tend to be a good fit.
 When the age difference is 20-30 years, the mentor’s advice may be too out of date for the mentee to apply to their circumstances.
 Technology is changing the world very quickly and what was once true for the mentor 25 years ago is likely outdated by now.